mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is a Machine Learning pipeline?

-A machine learning pipeline is a sequence of operations on the dataset that does from its itial state to the mode.
+A machine learning pipeline is a sequence of operations on the dataset.
 A pipeline can include, among others, such stages as data partitioning, missing data imputations, feature extraction, data augmentation, class imbalance reduction, dimensionality reduction and model building.
 In practice, when we deploy a model in production, we usually deploy an entire pipeline, Furthermore, an entire pipeline is usually optimized when hyperparameters are tuned.

 #### What is Tensorflow?